tinylabs/openfixture/README.md

 ## Contributors
   * Elliot Buller - Tiny Labs Inc

-Please email with any pull requests on new features elliot@tinylabs.io
+Please email with any pull requests or new feature requests elliot@tinylabs.io